 Learn about the lives of persons born intersex in other countries.

 (Noun) A social construct used to classify a person as a man, woman, or some other identity and ascribe qualities of masculinity and femininity to people.
 Gender characteristics can change over time and vary between cultures.
 Learn More

 (Noun) Clinically significant distress caused when a person does not identify with the sex they were believed to be at birth.
 Can also describe a desire to change the characteristics that are the source of the distress, such as physical anatomy.
 Learn More

 (Adj.)
 Describes a person who identifies their gender as shifting within a spectrum of gender identities and expressions.
 A person who is gender fluid may always feel like a mix of two (or more) genders, but may feel more one gender some days, and another gender other days.
 Gender-fluid people may or may not also identify as transgender.
 Learn More

 (Noun) One’s deeply held, core sense of being a man, woman, or some other gender.
 A gender identity can be a combination of two or more genders (such as gender fluid), and some individuals don't identify with any gender at all--described as being agender.
 Learn More

 (Adj.)
-An umbrella term for variations in biological sex traits such as genitalia, hormones, internal anatomy or chromosomes.
+An umbrella term for variations in biological sex traits such as genitalia, hormones, reproductive anatomy or chromosomes.
 People are born with these variations or develop them at a young age.
 Learn More

 (Adj.)
 An identity that does not conform to traditional two-sided categories of sex, gender, and sexual orientation, such as male-female, man-woman, and gay-straight.
 Learn More